 Now have fun painting and decorating your rocket any way you like ;).

 To finish your rocket you have to make the fins of your rocket, to make it you will need a plastic school folder, you can use other materials too, but only make sure that it's a light and rigid material.
 Exist different tips of fins elliptical, trapezoidal, square, rectangular, etc...
 In this project, we made 3 trapezoidal fins.
 See the images below.

 When you finally cut the fins put it in your rocket and it will be done.
-The images below show 2 of our rockets that we launched, In the left in can see the rocket Canopus and in the right you have the rocket Andrômeda.
+The images below show 2 of our rockets that we launched, on the left, you can see the rocket Canopus and on the right, you have the rocket Andrômeda.

 Step 3: Making the Rocket Launcher